iggredible/Learn-Vim/ch4_vim_grammar.md

 const learn = "vim";
 ```
 - To yank everything from your current location to the end of the line: `y$`.
-- To delete one word from current location: `dw`.
+- To delete from your current location to the beginning of the next word: `dw`.
 - To change the next paragraph, say `c}`.

 Motions also accept count number as arguments *(I will discuss this further in the next chapter)*.
 If you need to go up 3 lines, instead of pressing `k` 3 times, you can do `3k`.
 Count works with Vim grammar.